dogmatiq/dogma/docs/adr/0018-projection-compaction.md

-`dogmatiq/testkit` can be updated to perform compaction when events are routed to projections, ensuring that the compaction code is actually invoked during testing and hopefully that it does not interfere with the regular operation of the projection.
+`dogmatiq/testkit` can be updated to perform compaction when events are routed to projections, ensuring that the compaction code is actually invoked during testing and that it does not interfere with the regular operation of the projection.

 ### Optimal Scheduling of Compaction